ut-issl/s2e-aobc/README.md

 ## For general users
 ### How to make a project-specific repository

-- We recommend making a project-specific repository named `s2e-aobc-hoge-satellite`.
+- We recommend making a project-specific repository named `s2e-aobc-project-name`.
-- Users can refer to the `s2e-aobc/example` directory to make a directory construction of `s2e-aobc-hoge-satellite`.
+- Users can refer to the `s2e-aobc/example` directory to make a directory construction of `s2e-aobc-project-name`.
-  - **NOTE** Please rewrite the `example` to your project name.
+  - **NOTE** Please change all words like `example, EXAMPLE, or Example` in the files in this directory to suit your project name.
   ```
   - s2e-aobc (git submodule)
     - We recommend to use a released version of s2e-aobc.